 Right!
 Normal service is resumed as I charge out of my curmudgeonly corner wielding my philosophical axe.
 What’s for the chop this time: all the soft-arsed fluffy misappropriation of that bloody word Compassion.

 It’s all over the place, used as the apologists suffix of choice tagged onto ‘organisational compassion’ or ‘ecological compassion’.
-It’s used as a social media handle ‘compassionate(insert name)’ and now even as a typically vacuous prefix like ‘compassionate consumerism’.
-The worst by far is the all new zeitgeist flavoured ‘compassionate leadership’ – a pro social response from well-to-do academics distancing themselves from the rise of the far-right.
-What sort of people are lacking a natural human trait like Compassion, to such an extent that they have to promote it and buy it like a commodity.
+It’s used as a social media handle ‘compassionate(insert name)’ no harm in that, but it’s now even used as a typically vacuous prefix like ‘compassionate consumerism’.
+The worst by far is the all new zeitgeist flavoured ‘compassionate leadership’ – at best a pro social reaction from those wishing to distance themselves from the rise of the far-right.
+What sort of people are lacking a natural human trait like Compassion, to such an extent that they have to unscrupulously market it, let alone buy it and sell it like a commodity.

-Notice, I’m not saying there’s no such thing as Compassion, my real beef is that I don’t think people really mean to convey what the word actually means.
-I’ve read around and around loads of blogs, articles and even sludged my way through a couple of books – mostly written by middle-class Buddha Botherers – and when you get through to the meaning that these Compassionistas are attempting to convey, it’s all kinds of things.
+Notice, I’m not saying there’s no such thing as Compassion, my real beef is that I don’t think the proselytes really understand what the word actually means.
+As the only toddler in a 1970 yoga class, I’ve waded through easterly oriented happyclappy, most of my life.
+More recently, I’ve read around and around loads of articles, blogs, videos, some old books and even sludged my way through a couple of new books – mostly written by middle-class Buddha Botherers – and when you get through to the meaning that these Compassionistas are attempting to convey…. it’s all kinds of things.

 “This, then, is my true religion, my simple faith.
 In this sense, there is no need for temple or church, for mosque or synagogue, no need for complicated philosophy, doctrine or dogma.
 Our own heart, our own mind, is the temple.
 The doctrine is compassion.
 Love for others and respect for their rights and dignity, no matter who or what they are: ultimately these are all we need.”Dali Lama

 This message was typically hurled from a Cathedral step, by a very rich medieval warlord in a gold gown and pointy hat: to a servile, uneducated populous struggling to survive amidst the poverty of subsistence.
-You are being watched all the time by an omnipotent leader who has already suffered for you, knows what you’re thinking and will determine your worthiness.
-“Suffer and you will be rewarded.
+It goes something like this, “you are being watched all the time by a great leader who has already suffered for you, knows what you’re thinking and will determine your worthiness.
+Suffer and you will be rewarded.
 Sorry, no, not in this life, in the next one”.
 A powerful social control fantasy.

 There is a tinge of this amongst the Buddha Botherers but it’s kind of simmering underneath their preferred and far more acceptable lexicon, of social altruism.
 As an aside, Buddha is actually a title meaning ‘awakened one’, his real name was Sid – Siddhārtha Gautama.
-Anyway, all the books end up revealing a weirdly egomaniacal search for oneself.
+Anyway, almost all of the ‘new books’ end up revealing a weirdly egomaniacal search for oneself.
 Ironically, from a bunch of middle-class hippies who don’t want to give up the trappings of their social status, but enjoy making themselves feel guilty about it.
 A form of pseudo-suffering.
 For the Compassionistas, it’s almost like the word Empathy has been somehow used up, or is out of fashion and so they’ve got to go for something deeper, more profound – in their search for self.

 Don’t be fooled, few of them know anything about the Psychology of Empathy – a multifaceted concept that has a plethora of definitions and sub-categories.
 Developmental psychologists have generally defined empathy as a response elicited by observing or imagining another’s emotional state or condition.
 It involves both the apprehension of their emotional state and experience of emotions that are similar to how the other person is assumed, to be feeling.

 So, what does the word Compassion actually mean?